yihui/knitr/options.md

     document, and `dependson=c(-1, -2)` means it depends on the previous two chunks (negative indices stand for numbers of chunks before this chunk, and note they are always relative to the current chunk)
+  - please note this option does not work when set as a global chunk option via `opts_chunk$set()`; it must be set as a local chunk option
 - `autodep`: (`FALSE`; logical) whether to figure out the dependencies among chunks automatically by analyzing the global variables in the code (may not be reliable) so that `dependson` does not need to be set explicitly